Two constructions of Markov chains on the dual of U(n): Quantum Random Walk

 2. The fact that $P_n$ is linear and preserves $^*$ follows from \eqref{Pn}.
 Since $\sum_{z\in P} e(z)(\theta)\overline{e(z)(\theta')}$ is the Dirac delta $\delta_{\theta\theta'^{-1}}$, it follows that from \eqref{Pn} multiplication is also preserved.
 This can also be seen from the construction of the quantum random walk, as in the proof of Proposition \ref{QProp}.2.

-There is also a proof which illuminates the occurence of tensor products.
+There is also a proof which illuminates the occurrence of tensor products.
 To show that $P_n$ preserves multiplication, by \eqref{Peqn} it suffices to show that the map $n: BC(G,\C)^G\rightarrow B(P,\C)$ defined by $n(\kappa)=n_{\kappa}$ from bounded, continuous complex--valued class functions on $G$ to bounded complex--valued functions on $P$ is a morphism of $^*$--algebras, where the multiplication in $B(P,\C)$ is usual convolution.
-By definition, $n$ is linear, so it suffices to show that

-Letting $W(\pi)$ denote the multiset of weight multiplicities (i.e. the number of times that $x\in P$ appears in $W(\pi)$ is $n_{\chi_{\pi}}(x)$, which is the multiplicity of the weight $x$ in the representation $V_{\pi}$), this is equivalent to
+By definition, $n$ is linear, so it suffices to show that Letting $W(\pi)$ denote the multiset of weight multiplicities (i.e. the number of times that $x\in P$ appears in $W(\pi)$ is $n_{\chi_{\pi}}(x)$, which is the multiplicity of the weight $x$ in the representation $V_{\pi}$), this is equivalent to where $A+B$ denotes the usual addition of multisets, $A+B=\{a+b:a\in A,b\in B\}$.
+However, by \eqref{Decomp}, this follows immediately. \end{proof}